Saw – The Ride

 Saw – The Ride is a steel roller coaster located at Thorpe Park in Surrey, England.
-Manufactured by Gerstlauer, the Euro-Fighter model opened to the public on 14 March 2009 as the steepest freefall roller coaster in the world, with a drop angle of 100 degrees.
-It is themed to the Saw franchise, featuring an enclosed dark section and queue theming which makes numerous references to the film series and props used in the films and other Saw media.
+Manufactured by Gerstlauer, the ride is a Euro-Fighter model that opened to the public on 14 March 2009.
+At the time of its debut, it was promoted as the steepest freefall drop roller coaster in the world, featuring a 100-degree drop.
+The attraction is themed around the Saw film franchise, incorporating an enclosed dark section and a highly immersive queue area that references scenes, traps, and props from the films and related media.

 History

 Thorpe Park announced plans for a new roller coaster on 14 October 2008.
 A dedicated website was created for the new ride, claiming it would be "the scariest ride in the world."
 The official press release detailing the park's fourth major roller coaster confirmed a development partnership with Lionsgate and Twisted Pictures, and it claimed Saw would feature "the steepest freefall drop in the world."
 The press release also revealed that "the world's first ever horror movie-themed rollercoaster" would be marketed under the slogan "Face your Fears."

 When SAW - The Ride opened, it was not the steepest rollercoaster in the world - Steel Hawg at Indiana Beach had opened the previous year with a steeper 111° drop.
 However, unlike Steel Hawg's 111° drop, SAWs 100° drop does not have any trim brakes on it.
 Hence, as the drop was 'free' (not constrained by brakes), it was marketed specifically as having 'the world's steepest freefall drop'.
 This particular accolade was overtaken by The Monster in 2016.

 During construction, the codename "Project Dylan" was used to keep the movie tie-in secret, named after a member of the development team's cat.
 A section of the Canada Creek Railway had to be rebuilt, affecting a small section of the Samurai queue.
 Competition winners and annual pass holders were allowed to attend a preview event before it opened to the public on 14 March 2009.

-In 2019, for the ride’s 10th anniversary, the sign by the ride entrance was repainted and live actors were temporarily reintroduced.
+In 2019, to mark the 10th anniversary of the ride, the entrance sign was repainted and live actors were temporarily reintroduced as part of the attraction's theming.

 A Ford Crown Victoria Police Interceptor is displayed next to the ride.